-It is often not possible to determine whether a rock is a meteorite just from its appearance, particularly in a photograph, and especially in the absence of a fusion crust.
-Achondrites, such as meteorites from asteroids, Moon, and Mars can look very much like some types of common Earth rocks.
+It is often not possible to determine whether a rock is a meteorite just from its appearance, particularly in a photograph and especially in the absence of a fusion crust or iron-nickel metal.
+Achondrites (e.g., meteorites from Moon, Mars, and asteroid 4 Vesta) can look very much like some types of common Earth rocks.
+They contain the same minerals (mainly pyroxene, olivine, and plagioclase) and were formed by the same processes.
+Many achondrites are impact breccias, however.
+Impact breccias are rare on Earth, but there are many earth rocks that resemble impact breccias.

-Many people have told me that their rock “looks just like” some meteorite in a photo they saw.
+Many people have told me that their rock “looks like” some meteorite in a photo they saw.
 There is no polite way to say this – most people do not know what to look for.
+Again, it is hard to tell just “by looking.”
+Chemical and mineralogical analyses are required.

 The two rocks below look similar to each other.
 The one on the left is a meteorite, the one on the right is not – it is a big chunk of terrestrial hematite.
 I think that most experienced meteorite hunters and collectors would recognize the one on the left as a meteorite because they know what to look for.